RishiHazra/Tensorflow-practise-from-basics-/README.md

 # ML-tensorflow-practise
-Summer practise starting from basics of tensorflow
+Summer practise starting from basics of tensorflow.
+ Reference: [ref-1]

 This repository contains three folders: